Binks is a member of The Gallery at the Guild in Chipping Campden and shows year-'round there.

 Christmas Open Studios at The Gallery @ Unit 13, Ditchford Farm, dates to be announced.

 Christmas Exhibition at The Gallery at the Guild, 23 November - 31 December, a mixed exhibition of all the Guild members: https://www.thegalleryattheguild.co.uk/exhibitions.

 The joy, humour, and spiritual power of animals and nature are partly what inspire Binks Edmonds.
 Mythology, poetry, music, and dance also play a part in Binks's creations and are expressed as often whimsical and sometimes enigmatic figures.
 These take the forms of sculpture, jewellery, and dioramas.

 As an ‘army brat,’ the daughter of an American army officer and Japanese mother, she travelled around the world and was exposed to many different cultures and mythologies.
 These have influenced her work: the figure of Crow stealing the sun to give the gift of light to humans; the boy-god Kintaro riding a giant koi; the water nymph Daphne being transformed mid-stride into a Laurel tree; and from her own dreams, a tirelessly galloping horse that represents creative power.

 Through her mother, she gained appreciation of ceramics; organic forms; wabi-sabi, or the beauty of imperfection; and asymmetrical balance.

 Binks’s jewellery has been published in two Lark Books in the 500 series, and her sculpture and jewellery can be found in private collections throughout the US, UK, Australia, and Europe.
 She has been a resident of the UK since 2000 and the Cotswolds since 2006.
-She lives with her British partner and their cat, also British, as evidenced by her love of scones.
+She lives with her British partner and their cat, who supervises Binks in the studio.